-- This article did well on Hacker News, reaching #2 on the front page.
+- This article did well on Hacker News, reaching #2 on the front page in March 2017.
 There are some amazing comment threads you should go and read.

 - It also hit reddit in many places, reaching #2 on r/programming.
 Those comments are excellent also.